 Three sheets of sanded plywood in front of kitchen cabinets.

-The sanded plywood face gives a beautiful high-quality surface that is ready for finishing.
-It is used where outward appearance is important.
+A sanded plywood face provides a beautiful high-quality surface that is ready for finishing.
+It is used where the outward appearance is important.
+It is resistant to dents, scratching and gouging.
 And thanks to being sanded at the mill, minimal if any additional sanding is required for most applications.

-Typical construction uses include stair treads and risers, cabinets and built-ins, shelving, paneling, and accent panels.
+Typical construction uses include stair treads and risers, cabinets and built-ins, shelving, paneling, accent panels, and furniture projects.

 Plywood Sheathing